A-Archives-and-Forks/luckygametools.github.io/qa_en.md

 # 7. 🚀 How can I upgrade my permissions?
  -  📈 你You can upgrade to auth1 by sharing contributions, or to auth2 by making special contributions or donations.

-# 8. 🗓️ I activated the DRM game, how long can it last?
+# 8. 🗓️ I activated the Denuvo game, how long can it last?
- -  🔒 As long as you don't update the system, it can usually last for about a month.
+ -  🔒Denuvo is an official behavior of the game (this software only assists in activation and bypassing), D The encryption principle is that encrypted game files are bound to the system, and only when the system or game files change, they need to be reactivated.
+Without any changes, the activation should be valid for one month.

 # 9. 🤔 Why doesn't my game have DLC?
  - 🛍️ Perhaps it's because DLC hasn't been purchased yet.
 We ensure that all games are obtained through purchasing accounts, which ensures that games and DLCs are updated at any time.